Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/single-node-k8s-cluster/readme.md

 ![editScript](edit_script.png)

-- subscriptionId : The name of your subscription
+- `subscriptionId`: The name of your subscription
-- resourceGroup: The Video Indexer account resource group
+- `resourceGroup`: The Video Indexer account resource group
-- accountName: The Video Indexer account resource group
+- `accountName`: The Video Indexer account resource group
-- accountId: The Video Indexer account resource group
+- `accountId`: The Video Indexer account resource group

 **Note:** The Arc Enabled Connected Cluster will be deployed under the name of the `resourceGroup` variable.